xubingyue/avocadodb/Documentation/Books/AQL/Fundamentals/DataTypes.md

 { `return` : 1 }   /* works, too! */
 ```

-Since ArangoDB 2.6, object attribute names can be computed using dynamic expressions, too.
+Since AvocadoDB 2.6, object attribute names can be computed using dynamic expressions, too.
 To disambiguate regular attribute names from attribute name expressions, computed
 attribute names must be enclosed in *[* and *]*: